• Skip to primary navigation

 • You can use frozen cranberries in this recipe too, and they don't need to be defrosted first.

-• Add the egg already beaten to the bowl.
+• Add the egg already whisked to the bowl.
 This prevents you from having to over mix the batter.

 • Add a little extra texture to this bread by mixing some crushed walnuts or pecans in.